Author has written 10 stories for Phantom of the Opera, and Twilight.

 The second story, "The Rainbow at the End of the Bridge", has 6 chapters so far.

-I have added a fourth, titled "Twilight Into Night".
+There's also a very short short story, titled "Twilight Into Night".

 All four stories concentrate on the relationship between Edward and Bella, because I'm Team Edward ALL THE WAY!!
 YEAH!!